makevoid/react-sb-simple-setup/Readme.md

 I don't like the overhead of mapStateToProps for every component.
 I know context can conflict with third party libraries but it's a risk I want to take for small apps.

 OK, this works, it's a bit strange because I used parceljs (which is an interesting alternative to webpack/rollup btw) but also because I'm binding the `setState` `App` instance on the `App` prototype.
 Other than that I'm pretty happy with the results.
 I won't use it for big apps but for small apps and prototypes I think it makes sense.
 If you know any way to improve this please @me on twitter or fork the repo :) .

+**Notes:**

+- App is the main component (app.js)
+- Home is an example of a child component (home.js)
+- reducer.js contains the reducer function
+- Comp is the component to propagate the context (comp.js)

 ---